opentox/opentox.github.com/_posts/2012-08-09-install-opentox-development-environment.md

 </tr>
 </table>

-NOTE: Only installed service uris are set in the config files.
+NOTE: Only installed service URIs are set in the config files.
 Model and validation service are not available yet.

 # Testing services